Who is the greatest scorer of golazos in the history of the Premier League?

 Wayne Rooney

-When you score a cracking goal in the dying moments of a game against literally one of the most unbeatable sides of the Premier League era to win the game on your debut, then you’re legacy is already guaranteed.
+When you score a cracking goal in the dying moments of a game against literally one of the most unbeatable sides of the Premier League era to win the game as a 16-year-old,ย then you’re legacy is already guaranteed.

-But Wayne Rooney didn’t stop there, scoring countless wonder goals for Everton, Manchester United and England over the next 15 years of his career before leaving the Premier League for MLS, where he currently plays for DC United.
+But Wayne Rooney didn’t stop there, scoring countless wonder goals for Everton, Manchester United and England over the next 15 years of his career.

 Arguably his best golazo came against Newcastle United in 2005, when his volley hit the back of the net like a thunderbolt, sending Old Trafford into delirium.
 Incredibly he took the shot while suffering from a dead leg, and was about to be subbed off.